 - The Committee shall meet separately in executive session with representatives of Schlumberger’s independent auditor and representatives of Schlumberger’s internal audit department at least quarterly, and with representatives of management periodically as the Committee deems appropriate.
 The Committee shall also have unlimited access, as appropriate, to Schlumberger management, its internal audit department, and other Schlumberger personnel.

 - The Committee has the authority to retain independent legal, accounting, or other consultants in its sole discretion, as it deems necessary or appropriate, to carry out the Committee’s purposes, and to approve related fees and retention terms.
 The Committee shall also receive any funding it deems necessary or appropriate for the payment of compensation to the independent auditor and any advisors retained by the Committee, and for the payment of ordinary administrative expenses.

-- The Committee may delegate specific responsibilities to one or more individual Audit Committee members to the extent permitted by law, regulation, NYSE Listing Standards, and the Articles of Incorporation of Schlumberger.
+- The Committee may delegate specific responsibilities to one or more individual Committee members to the extent permitted by law, regulation, NYSE listing standards, and the governing documents of Schlumberger.

 - The Committee shall conduct and present to the Board an annual performance evaluation of the Committee.
 The Committee shall review annually the adequacy of this charter and recommend any changes that it deems appropriate to the Board for approval.